Stephen Karian

 Restoration and 18th-century British literature, bibliographical and textual studies, book history.

 Many of Karian’s publications focus on Jonathan Swift, including his book Jonathan Swift in Print and Manuscript, published by Cambridge University Press in 2010.
 His articles have appeared in SEL Studies in English Literature 1500-1900, Studies in Bibliography, Huntington Library Quarterly, and elsewhere.
-With James Woolley, he is editing Swift's complete poems in four volumes for the Cambridge Edition of the Works of Jonathan Swift being published by Cambridge University Press.
+With James Woolley, he is finishing an edition of Swift's complete poems in four volumes for the Cambridge Edition of the Works of Jonathan Swift being published by Cambridge University Press.
 He is also co-editor of the Swift Poems Project, which manages an electronic archive of textual information related to Swift's poetry.
-Both projects were supported by a Scholarly Editions Grant from the National Endowment for the Humanities; publicity about these projects appears here, here, and here.
-He is Secretary/Treasurer of the Johnson Society of the Central Region.
+Both projects were supported by a Fellowship and a Scholarly Editions Grant from the National Endowment for the Humanities; publicity about these projects appears here, here, and here.

 National Endowment for the Humanities